f5devcentral/f5-big-iq-lab/docs/class5/module1/lab7.rst

 1. Login to BIG-IQ as **david**.

-2. Navigate to the DEVICE tab.
+2. Navigate to the **Device** tab.
 Look at the device list, specifically at the BIG-IP versions.
-In this lab, we are going to upgrade the SEA-vBIGIP01.termmarc.com BIG-IP to the latest 14.1 version.
+In this lab, we are going to upgrade the **SEA-vBIGIP01.termmarc.com** BIG-IP to the latest 14.1 version.

 .. image:: ./media/lab-7-0.png
   :scale: 40%
   :align: center

-3. Navigate under Software Management, Software Images.
+3. Navigate under **Software Management > Software Images**.
 Select the BIG-IP 14.1 image and click on **Manage Device Install**.

 .. image:: ./media/lab-7-1.png
   :scale: 40%